How we help

 Appointing someone you trust to make important decisions on your behalf can give you peace of mind in an uncertain world.
 We can help you make that step to safeguard your future.

-A Lasting Power of Attorney (LPA) is a legal document that allows you to appoint someone you trust, to make decisions about your health care or finances if you become unable to make those decisions yourself.
+A Lasting Power of Attorney (LPA) is a legal document that allows you to appoint someone you trust to make decisions about your health care or finances if you become unable to make those decisions yourself.

 Setting up an LPA gives you the peace of mind that should something happen in the future, your interests will be in the hands of someone you trust.

 There are a number of reasons why you might need someone to make decisions for you or act on your behalf.
-It could just be temporary: for example, if you are in hospital and need help with everyday things such as making sure that bills are paid.
+It could just be temporary; for example, if you are in hospital and need help with everyday things such as making sure that bills are paid.
 Or you may need to make more long-term plans if, for example, you have been diagnosed with dementia or another condition that may affect your ability to make your own decisions.

-However, an LPA is a very powerful legal document and not to be taken lightly.
+An LPA is a very powerful legal document and not to be taken lightly.
 You must be certain about who you choose as your attorney(s) and the power you give them.

 We can help guide you through the process and ensure it is completed and registered correctly.